 - Receive User Defined Amount

-What is the difference between PayPal Invoicing and PayPal Checkout?
+Difference between PayPal Invoicing and PayPal Checkout

-Jotform supports many of PayPal’s products, including PayPal Invoicing and PayPal Checkout, but there are some significant differences between PayPal Invoicing and PayPal Checkout.
+Jotform supports many of PayPal’s products, including PayPal Invoicing and PayPal Checkout, but there are some significant differences between the two.
 PayPal Invoicing, for instance, has a different workflow than PayPal Checkout.